By Sam Bojarski

-Federal funding from the Coronavirus Aid, Relief, and Economic Security (CARES) Act has made the program possible.
-New York State’s Homes and Community Renewal (HCR) department will accept applications through July 30 for the program, on the basis of need.
+Federal funding from the Coronavirus Aid, Relief, and Economic Security (CARES) Act has made the new rent relief program possible.
+New York State’s Homes and Community Renewal (HCR) department will accept applications through July 30, on the basis of need.
 While the state has a Haitian Creole version of the application materials available for download, applicants must submit their applications in English.

 Those who need assistance with the application can call the office of District 45 Council Member Farah Louis, at 718-629-2900.
 The application assistance is part of an ongoing partnership with Flatbush Development Corporation and NHS Brooklyn.

 Flatbush Development Corporation can offer application assistance in Haitian Creole, while NHS Brooklyn has the capability to offer assistance in French.
 Louis’ office is working in tandem with these organizations to make sure that eligible community members apply for the rent relief program, according to Kristia Winter, a spokesperson for Louis.

 Yves Vilus, executive director of the tenant advocacy organization Erasmus Neighborhood Federation, said the extensive, 14-page application is time-consuming to fill out and can easily confuse some applicants.